WeiHungLoh/academic_tracker/README.md

 - View all upcoming assignments and exams in a timeline format
 - Real-time countdown timers for better time awareness
 - Secure authentication using JWT and password hashing
-- Built with the same backend structure and CI/CD workflows as [Job Tracker](https://jobtracker-whloh.netlify.app/)

 ## Live Demo